Parth-Sidhu-4/Parth-Sidhu-4/README.md

 ## 👨‍💻 Parth's Corner

-🐞 Trying to learn it all
+🐞 Creating bugs more than solving them
 🌱 Currently diving into Machine Learning & Deep Learning
 📂 All of my projects live on GitHub (uploading... slowly but surely)
 🔍 Wanna know a bit more?
 [Check this out](https://parth-sidhu-4.github.io/Parth-Sidhu-4/)